China urges IMF to give more power to emerging markets

 India's Finance Ministry did not immediately respond to requests for comment.
 But an official at the ministry, who has been dealing with multilateral institutions including the IMF, said India was "disappointed" at Congress' lack of action.

-The official declined to be identified because he was not authorized to talk to the media.
+The official declined to be identified because he was not authorised to talk to the media.

 A South Korean Finance Ministry official, who declined to be identified, said: "While we appreciate the U.S. government's efforts, we regret the fact that the proposed funding measure fell through in Congress at the last minute."